Muhammad Umer: Captaincy (1962–1965)

 In the 1962 Merdeka Tournament, Pakistan reached the final under Umer's captaincy, ultimately losing to Indonesia.
 Umer also captained Pakistan during China's football tour in Pakistan in 1963.
 The first test in Dhaka in East Pakistan (now Bangladesh) ended in a 0–0 tie.
 The second match in Peshawar ended in a 3–2 victory for Umer's side, with the third fixture in Lahore ending in another 1–1 draw.
 The final fourth match in Karachi ended in a 2–0 defeat for Pakistan.
 In 1965, Umer captained the national team in a tour to Ceylon, scoring a goal in a 1–3 defeat against the Ceylon national team.
 He lastly captained the team at his last tour at the 1965 RCD Cup, where he scored in a 1–4 defeat against Iran in his last official match.
 After featuring in test matches against FC Alga from the Soviet Union in 1966, Umer was dropped in March 1967 due to his declining form attributed to age, ahead of a series of matches against a touring Saudi Arabia.

 Post-playing career

 Following his retirement from playing, Umer continued his involvement in football as a coach.
 From 1971 to 1974, he served on Sindh's football selection committee while also coaching the Karachi Municipal Corporation from 1971 to 1985, and later the Karachi Water & Sewerage Board team.
 In recognition of his contributions to the sport, Umer was honored with the Tamgha-e-Imtiaz in 1989.

-Death
+Personal life and death

+Umer's sons Farooq Umer and Tariq Umer were also footballers.
 Umer, who spent most his final decades in abject poverty, died on 21 March 2004.
 He was buried at the Mewa Shah graveyard in Karachi.
 A few months later, FIFA reportedly decided to award Umer with the FIFA Order of Merit in recognition of his contributions to football.
 The award was to be presented to his family by Pakistan Football Federation president Faisal Saleh Hayat.